Skip to content

 • It's newly created and hasn't been run yet

-• It's inactive and not scheduled to run
+• It's inactive and not scheduled

 • It's waiting in queue behind other flows

-Filtering and Viewing
+Filtering and viewing

 • All - Show all flows